4 x 4’s… Part 2: Investment Timeline and Numbers

 Finding The Deal:

-Probably the coolest detail in this whole story is that this Fourplex package was found and purchased off-market.
+Probably the coolest part of this whole story is that this Fourplex package was found and purchased off-market.
 Meaning, nothing was listed for sale publicly on the MLS, and I was the only investor who knew about it.
 No competition, no worries.

 One of the biggest mistakes new investors make is thinking that services like Zillow, Redfin, and the MLS are the only ways to find properties for sale.
 Even worse, most people sit back and think that awesome deals will magically appear in their inbox without effort on their part.